w3c/web-advertising/UseCasesofOnlineAdertising.md

 2. Content is returned
 3. UserBrowser calls Publisher Content Server to assemble the page
 4. Content is returned
-5. UserBrowser calls the Ad Marketplace “give me an ad”
+5. UserBrowser calls the Ad Marketplace â€œgive me an adâ€
 6. Creative Code is returned
 7. UserBrowser calls the Creative Payload Server
 8. Creative Payload is returned